carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 After you've run this command you can install a new environment if you want.
 Note that uninstallation may take a minute or two.

+If you provided a custom name during installation you have to provide the same name during un-installation:

+    NAME=SomeOtherName npm run uninstall

 **Note:** If you reinstall the setup you have to update the ServiceToken in your CloudFormation templates.